The terminal for your agents and your stack

 • Unlimited projects

-• Unlimited bees per project
+• Unlimited agents per project

 • Unlimited sub-agents